What are kidney stones?

 Diagnosis of kidney stones

-Many stones are discovered by chance during examinations for other conditions.
+Many kidney stones are discovered by chance during examinations for other conditions.
 Urine and blood tests can help with finding out the cause of the stone.
 Further tests may include:

 - CT scans